 - How to use: Use AM and PM after water-based serums.
 Buy here.

 - You can use the squalane in so many ways, the sky is the limit.
 Some suggestions:

-Ways to use squalane:
+Different ways to use the ordinary squalane:

 *Use as a pre-cleanser, massage into the face and especially in the nose area to get a good cleanse of the pores.
 (Like dissolves like).